Cross-Platform Indexing: Why is it Crucial for SEO Success?

 What does it mean in practice?

-• Keep the same headlines, body text, and structured data on mobile and desktop.
+• Keep the same headlines, body text and structured data on mobile and desktop.

 • Use large, lazy-load images efficiently; Googlebot Smartphone may give up before scrolling.